WASdev/ci.docker/websphere-liberty/beta/README.md

-# WebSphere Application Server Liberty v9 Beta with Java EE7 image for Docker
+# WebSphere Application Server Liberty Beta image for Docker

 The [Dockerfile](Dockerfile) in this directory is used to build the `websphere-liberty:beta` image on [Docker Hub](https://registry.hub.docker.com/_/websphere-liberty/).
-The resultant image contains IBM WebSphere Application Server Liberty v9 Beta with Java EE7 and an IBM Java Runtime Environment.
+The resultant image contains IBM WebSphere Application Server Liberty Beta and an IBM Java Runtime Environment.

 # Usage